tobiaboschi/FASTEN/README.md

     :return time_adaptive: time to perform the adaptive step

-    :return time_curves: total times to compute the final estimated curves/surfaces from the basis coefficients
+    :return time_curves: time to compute the final estimated curves/surfaces from the basis coefficients

     :return iters_vec: array, iteration to converge for each value of c_lam